 - Locker rooms and classrooms

 Go Dawgs!
 Terry students are part of a huge UGA fan base and enjoy athletics from football to gymnastics.
 Tickets for UGA sporting events are awarded to students through a lottery system.
 Learn more at Georgiadogs.com.

 The University Libraries

-The University of Georgia has three principal libraries on the Athens campus, with two of those conveniently located within sight of Terry College.
+The University of Georgia has three principal libraries on the Athens campus, with two of those conveniently located close by the Terry College.
 Plus, Terry students can take advantage of dedicated librarian hours for assistance with research.

 - 4.1 million volumes

 - 7,000 print journals